-- Register a Serbian Private Charitable Foundation for your personal purposes.
+- Register a Serbian Foundation for your personal philanthropic purposes.

-- Acquire a permanent residence permit in Serbia via investing into business or purchasing real estate in the country.
+- Acquire a permanent or temporary residence permit in Serbia via investing into business or purchasing real estate in the country.

 - And many other similar things.

-You can find much more information on our portal about company formation in Serbia, doing business in this country, and the opportunities it offers for assets protection and wealth growth.
+You can find much more information here on our portal about company formation in Serbia, foreign investment in this country, and the opportunities it offers for assets protection and wealth growth.

-We provide the full range of services from company registration to its continuous maintenance.
-If you would like to ask us any questions related in Serbia in a certain way, please contact us without hesitation at [email protected] .
+We provide the full range of services tailored to foreign investment from company registration and formation through to ongoing maintenance and compliance with local legislation.
+If you would like to ask us any questions related to Serbia in any way, please contact us without hesitation at [email protected] .
 We will be happy to talk to you!